-After you create a swift project in Xcode and write some swift source code, you must want to debug your iOS app to help you to find out and fix errors exist in your app.
+After you create a swift project in Xcode and write some swift source code, you must want to debug your iOS app to help you to find out and fix errors that exist in your app.
 Debug and find error messages in Xcode is very easy, this article will tell you how to do it.

 1. How To Set BreakPoint In Xcode.